-After stems have hardened off in autumn, it is recommended to prune roughly half of the planted cuttings.
-Pruning back to 5-cm above the ground will encourage coppicing and root growth the following spring (OMNR 1997).
-In this way, half the stems will provide a living buffer against ice scouring, and the other half will hold soil and prevent erosion in the following spring.
+After stems have hardened off in autumn, it is recommended to prune roughly half of the planted stems.
+Pruning back to 5-cm above the ground will encourage coppicing and root growth the following year (OMNR 1997).
+In this way, half the stems will provide a living buffer against ice scouring, and the other half will better prevent erosion in the following spring.
 Any cut stems > 2-cm at the base can be used for planting in the following year.